 Entering the computer-based education field as a person with a non-technical background allowed me to experience and master the discipline from a variety of roles: as an online student, member of a support staff, manager, leader, and visionary.
-This diversity of experience influences my approach to technology and teaching, as well as my identity as an educator at heart.
-With constructivist principles at the core of my work, I strive to meet people where they are and help them excel.
+This diversity of experience has influenced my approach to technology and teaching, as well as my identity as an educator at heart.
+With constructivist principles at the core of my work, I strive to meet people where they are, and help them excel.
 I read every page of each course that is developed for online delivery, discuss the possibilities and limitations of the digital tools, and learn alongside course authors and my collaborators.
-Over the last 15 years, our “inventory” has grown to about 120 fully online courses, and our team from one member to four.
+Over the last 20 years, our “inventory” has grown to about 180 fully online courses, and our team from one member to six.

 I am thankful to Dr. Tony Bates, who opened the doors for me to explore technology-based distributed learning.
 The list of further mentors, colleagues, and friends who helped me become who I am, professionally and personally, is too long– but this does not mean I have forgotten the “shoulders I’ve been standing on.”